varun7860/Raspberry-pi/README.md

 # basics-with-Raspberry-pi
-simple and easy projects on rasberry pie
+simple and easy projects on rasberry pi